 Watch our Introduction to Antarctica

 The Antarctic Peninsula

 Antarctica is the fifth largest continent in the world but most cruises focus on the Antarctic Peninsula (the pointy bit) rather than venturing too far inland.
 The Peninsula is scattered with a whole host of important landmarks, named after the hundreds of polar explorers that tried to conquer this inhospitable land throughout the 19th and 20th centuries, even to the present day.

-Antarctica is home to a truly astonishing number of sea creatures, including 8 species of penguins that nest of breed in and around the Great White Continent.
+Antarctica is home to a truly astonishing number of sea creatures, including eight species of penguins that nest or breed in and around the continent.
 Amongst them you'll see the Emperor, Chinstrap, King, Rockhopper, Macaroni, Gentoo and Adelie.
-Antarctica's waters are also home to Minke and Humpback whales which can often be spotted around Neko Bay, in the southern part of the Antarctic Peninsula.
-Seals are also a common site, including Elephant, Crabeater, Fur, Leopard and Weddell species, the latter of which was named after James Weddell, a skilled 19th Century seal hunter!
+Antarctica's waters are also home to Minke and Humpback whales which can often be spotted around Neko Bay.
+Seals are a common sight, including Elephant, Crabeater, Fur, Leopard and Weddell species.

 Antarctica's Weather and Seasons

 Antarctica's seasons are essentially the opposite to ours, summer starts in November through to March, and winter takes over from March to September.
 The months in between are equivalent to our autumn, although the ice is too thick for ships to explore with passengers, which makes the visiting season quite short.

 During Antarctica's summer months you can expect up to 24 hours of daylight, which make being there a very special and surreal experience indeed, but during winter and particularly at the height in June, Antarctica is shrouded in 24 hour darkness, and is certainly a very trying time for the continent's wildlife, who have to survive this seemingly endless cold.